 Nour joined Generations For Peace in October 2019 as a Programmes Coordinator.
-In this role, she supports the implementation of GFP’s Maharati (“My Skills”) Programme in Jordan by leading on the Programme’s logistical needs.
-She also guides and mentors Maharati’s lead Delegates and Pioneers on the Programme’s design, implementation, activity session designs, and monitoring and evaluation.
+In this role, she supports the implementation of the Resilient Youth, Socially and Economically Empowered (RYSE) Programme – led by a consortium of NGOs to engage and empower young Jordanians and Syrian refugees – by leading on the Programme’s logistical needs.
+She also guides and mentors RYSE’s lead Delegates and Pioneers on the Programme’s design, implementation, activity session designs, and monitoring and evaluation.
+Her work will contribute to GFP’s activities, which work to improve relations between host and refugee communities, while maximising positive change and sustainable impact in the target communities.

 Originally from Jordan, Nour holds a Master’s degree in Contemporary Arab Studies with a focus in Development and Refugee Crisis Management from Georgetown University.
 She also received her Bachelor’s degree in Banking and Finance with a minor in Economics from the Lebanese American University (LAU).